gillian-guide/gillian-guide.github.io/docs/modloading.en.md

             TLADImprovedAnimations=1
             ```
     ???
 "Increasing the limits"
-        To increase the limits, edit :material-file-cog:`IVTweaker.ini` - you may want to do this if you install mods that change vehicle textures, for example, as you may encounter the taxi bug.
+        To increase the limits, edit :material-file-cog:`IVTweaker.ini` - you may want to do this if you install mods that, for example, change vehicle textures as you may encounter the taxi bug.

 ## Ultimate ASI Loader's
 !!! warning ""